-The above figures demonstrate that existing planning permissions substantially exceed what actually gets built - by a factor of 250% in this area.
-This underlines the importance of establishing minimum densities that are meaningful if the intensification and increased housing supply sought by the province is to result.
+The above figures demonstrate that existing planning permissions substantially exceed what actually gets built - by a factor of 170% in this Area.
+This underlines the importance of establishing minimum densities that are meaningful if the intensification and increased housing supply sought by the Province is to result.

-The Fairbank Major Transit Station Area Already Features Numerous Planning Applications - All of Which are Seeking Density Permissions Well Above those Contemplated in OPA 570
+The Davisville Major Transit Station Area Already Features Numerous Approvals and Active Planning Applications - All of Which Feature Densities Well Above Those Contemplated in Official Plan Amendment 570

-There are a number of active applications underway in the Fairbank Major Transit Station Area.
-This reflects the market anticipation and assessment that the area is well-suited for residential intensification, with the soon to be opened Eglinton LRT and the Fairbank Station.
+There are a number of recent planning approvals and active planning applications underway in the Davisville Major Transit Station Area.
+This reflects the market's anticipation and assessment that the area is well-suited for residential intensification, given the existing robust transit infrastructure and the Province's recent directive regarding intensification in Major Transit Station Areas.
+Recent approvals include densities as high as 15.3 FSI.
+Below is a map and accompanying chart depicting development activity (both approvals and proposals) within the area of Site and Area Specific Policy 722.